nosidewen/docker-uuu/README.md

 vboxmanage modifyvm virtualbox-docker-host --usbehci on

 # Setup VB USB filters so all the i.MX devices used during flashing automatically get attached to the Virtualbox VM
-# You will need to provide your chip/board specific vendorIds and productIds here if they are different
+# NOTE: You will need to provide all the different chip/board specific USB vendorIds and productIds used during flashing process
 vboxmanage usbfilter add 0 --target virtualbox-docker-host --name freescale-vendor --vendorid 0x15a2 vboxmanage usbfilter add 0 --target virtualbox-docker-host --name sigmatel-fsl-imx-board --vendorid 0x066f --productid 0x9bff